 Reading Time: 7 minutesEveryone has, at some point in their lives, undergone some form of hair removal, whether it’s waxing legs, shaving beards, or lasering underarms.
 Over the years there has been a sharp rise in the number of options on the market to help get rid of unwanted hair.
-More recently laser hair removal has become very popular for it’s seemingly more permanent outcome.
+More recently laser hair removal has become very popular over waxing for its seemingly more permanent outcome.
 But which is better, waxing or laser?
 We look the merits and downfalls of both.

 I’ve always personally favoured waxing, from a cost perspective and perhaps because it’s the only thing I’ve ever really experienced with the best results.
 However, as I’m now a mum to a nine-year-old, and also of Indian heritage where our hair tends to be darker, I’ve become more conscious that before I know it, my daughter may want to remove excess hair on her legs and arms.
 I want to be better equipped to answer her questions and be ready to explore the different options.